 You’ve your favourite novel in your hand and suddenly you feel that you are missing something.
 What’s that?

 That’s your cup of tea without which your life seems really incomplete.
 For some, it’s tea and for some, it’s coffee.
 But definitely, these drinks are an inseparable part of our life.

 Some prefer green tea, some prefer black tea; some prefer cappuccino, some prefer black coffee.
 Out of all these, black tea and black coffee are very popular among people all over the world.
 Have you ever wondered what makes them so special?

-When the green leaves from a bush named Camellia Sinesis are exposed to moist air rich in oxygen, they turn from green to a dark brownish-black color.
-This process is known as Oxidation and this results in a fully oxidized tea known as “Black Tea”.
+When the green leaves from a bush named Camellia Sinesis are exposed to moist air rich in oxygen, they turn from green to a dark brownish-black colour.
+This process is known as Oxidation and this results in a fully oxidized tea known as “Black tea”.

 When we talk about tea or coffee, the major terms that we do get to read are – ‘Anti-oxidants’ and ‘caffeine’.

 For sure, both of these elements have a major role to play for both tea and coffee.

 What exactly are antioxidants and why are they supposed to be good for the body?

 Antioxidants are phytochemicals which are chemicals found in plant foods.
 These phytochemicals are big heroes as they protect the healthy tissues from the villainous free radicals.
 Free radicles develop when the body absorbs oxygen and as a result, thanks to these free radicles, the cell oxidation process get initiated which might result in some degenerative diseases associated with ageing, cancer or Alzheimer’s disease.